eknigge/AD320_Project/Docs/APIDoc.md

 ### Update an order's details

-Request: `POST /vendor/orders/edit`
+Request: `PUT /vendor/orders/edit`
 Return data type: `text`
 Query parameter: vendorID as `id`
-Default response: `Status 201 Created`
+Default response: `Status 204 No Content`
 Description:

 - Grabs updated item's information and send as body of the request